Gueni/OBC/README.md

 ## PCB Design

 The PCB design encompasses the layout and design of the printed circuit board for the onboard charger.

-## Control Circuit Design

-The control circuit design includes the development of control algorithms and firmware for managing PFC and LLC converter operations.

-## Safety and Compliance

-The EV Onboard Charger is designed to meet safety and regulatory standards, including electrical isolation, thermal performance, and electromagnetic compatibility (EMC).
-Before using the charger, ensure that it complies with all relevant safety regulations in your region.

-## Prototype Development and Testing

-Prototype development and testing involve building and testing a physical prototype of the onboard charger.

-## Production and Manufacturing

-Production and manufacturing cover the mass production and assembly of the onboard charger for commercial use.

 ## How to Use